peternemeth05/tfl-santandar-bike-availability/README.md

 * **Hands-Free Activation:** Get bike availability just by asking Siri.
 * **Real-Time Data:** Fetches live data directly from TfL's feed, which updates every minute.
-* **Specific & Focused:** Reports the number of available bikes and empty docks for one designated station.
+* **Specific & Focused:** Reports the number of available bikes/e-bikes or empty docks for stations near Imperial.
 * **Voice Feedback:** Siri reads the results aloud, making it perfect for when you're on the go.

 ---